c0d3n1gg4/node/doc/guides/maintaining-V8.md

 If the bug exists in any of the active V8 branches, we may need to get the fix backported.
-At any given time there are [two active branches][V8ActiveBranches] (beta and stable) in addition to master.
+At any given time there are [two active branches][V8ActiveBranches] (beta and stable) in addition to queen.
 The following steps are needed to backport the fix:

 * Identify which version of V8 the bug was fixed in.